Could Forrest be the difference for Celtic?

 All the talk around Celtic's scintillating front trio of Jota, Kyogo Furuhashi and Liel Abada has been more than warranted.

-After all, they have provided 26 of the 58 goals Ange Postecoglou's side have scored this term - 44.8% of them to be exact.
+After all, they have provided 26 of the 58 goals Ange Postecoglou's side have scored this season - 44.8% of them to be exact.

 But Celtic's latest goal, their 58th of the season so far, was a vital Scottish League Cup semi-final winner from a forgotten man.